mlauss2/sandec/README.md

     some frames are missing text, which is most noticeable in the intro file.
     Also, COMI lies about audio samplerate: all SAN files advertise 11.025kHz, but it is actually 22.05kHz, just like all of Outlaws' files.
+  - "Shadows of the Empire" videos are now supported too.
 - Video/Audio decoding works without any known artifacts.
 - good enough A/V sync in player
 - tested on AMD64, ARM64, MIPS32el.